Student loan forgiveness: What it is and who is eligible

 • Have not had their certifications or licenses waived on an emergency, temporary, or provisional basis

-Only math, science, or special education teachers qualify for the full $17,500 of loan forgiveness.
+Only math, science or special education teachers qualify for the full $17,500 of loan forgiveness.
 If you teach another subject, you may qualify for up to $5,000 in loan forgiveness as long as you’re a full-time elementary or secondary school teacher.

 You can apply for Teacher Loan Forgiveness once you've completed the required five years of service.

-Are parents eligible for federal loan forgiveness?
+Are Parent PLUS loans eligible for forgiveness?

 Private student loan forgiveness programs

-There is no standard forgiveness program for private student loans.
-However, some states offer private student loan forgiveness for people working in an in-demand field in a high-need area.
-Lawyers, doctors, dentists, nurses, and veterinarians could qualify for state repayment assistance programs.
+While no standard forgiveness program for private student loans exists, some states offer private student loan forgiveness for people working in an in-demand field or a high-need area.
+Lawyers, teachers, doctors, dentists, nurses and veterinarians could qualify for these state repayment assistance programs.
+To find out if your state offers a loan repayment assistance program for your occupation, visit your state's department of education website.

-Ready to take control of your student loan debt?
+Ready to tackle your student loan debt?

-Refinancing may help by consolidating multiple loans into a single payment, reducing monthly payments, or obtaining a new term to pay off loans faster.
-However, keep in mind that if you refinance federal student loans with a private student loan, you’ll lose the benefits federal student loans offer, such as income-based repayment and loan forgiveness.
+Refinancing can help by consolidating multiple loans into a single payment, reducing monthly payments or obtaining a new term to pay off loans faster.
+However, keep in mind that if you refinance federal student loans with a private student loan, you'll lose the benefits federal student loans offer, such as income-based repayment and loan forgiveness.
 Make sure you understand all your options and learn more about student loan refinancing to see if it makes sense for your situation.

 Related topics